ysaied/gp_scanning_detection/README.md

 1. **Syslog Listener**
    - Listens on UDP port `1514` for syslog events.
    - Parses logs and extracts JSON payloads.
+Firewall MUST be set to send JSON in syslog payload
    - Logs events into a file: `gp_scanning_detection_log.jsonl`.
    - If log includes `cmd`, it triggers the GP Local DB fetcher.